 Animals, Animals, Animals

-The photography show includes quite a variety of subjects — from photographing leaping lemurs to showering dart frogs to rescued pigs to smiling underwater axolotls and more.
+The photography show includes quite a variety of subjects — from photographing leaping lemurs to showering dart frogs to rescued pigs to smiling underwater axolotls to affectionate alpacas to flitting butterflies to the mighty boa and more more more.
 Each episode is focused on how to photograph these unique animals, given the situations we are in at the time.

 Some experiences were just dream scenarios for animal lovers, like tracking wild horses on the beach or being fully surrounded by affectionate bobblehead alpacas.
 Other times, I was able to live vicariously, like the day-in-the-life shoot of pet pigs in their home with their family, which includes an entire floor custom made for them — something my husband is still not interested in doing in our home.

-I also discovered some pretty fascinating things, like how boa constrictors glisten as they flex and that crested geckos wash their eyes with their tongues.
+I also discovered some pretty fascinating things about every animal, like how boa constrictors glisten as they flex and that crested geckos wash their eyes with their tongues.
 I found out that butterfly wings look like intricate paintings with dozens of colors when a small section of wing fills the entire frame.
 And I was shocked to see lemurs go into a trance-like state while soaking up the sun, arms outstretched, chests out and eyes rolled back in their heads.

 I learned that spending time with that which you fear can change everything.

 That is why our very first episode was all about photographing bees.
 I started with this one because it was the one show I was the most nervous (okay, terrified) to shoot.
 Some people are all “one with the bees.”
 I have always been, well, the exact opposite of that.
 I feel the hairs on the back of my neck rise up anytime I see a bee buzz nearby.
 So to put on a beekeeper’s suit and walk into the same space as 70,000 bees?
 Well, it was a full-on personal challenge.